FAQs about the Office of the Registrar

 15. How do I apply for an Independent Study?

 You can apply for an Independent Study if you are not a first-year student.
-Forms are available in the Registrar’s Office.
-You cannot duplicate a class already being offered during the current academic year, and you can only register for a maximum of 4 independent study credit hours in a semester.
+You can download the Independent Study form here.
+You cannot duplicate a class already being offered during the current academic year, and you can register for a maximum of only 4 independent study credit hours in a semester.
 The Vice President for Academic Affairs reviews all applications.
 The form must be signed by the supervising instructor, the department chair, the student’s academic advisor, and the library director.
 The form must be turned in prior to the first day of the term or semester.
-Independent study courses do not meet General Education requirements.
+Independent Study courses do not meet General Education requirements.

 16. How do I apply for academic credit for an internship?